Good things have been happening since the book was published in November 2014.

 An interview ran at Examiner.com.

-The current issue of Tufts Magazines has an essay based on the book with a number of Roger’s images, “Private Lives of the Civil War.”
+The fall issue of Tufts Magazines has an essay based on the book with a number of Roger’s images, “Private Lives of the Civil War.”

 Earlier, we received some enthusiastic words from Civil War Experts: